japila-books/apache-spark-internals/docs/shuffle/Spillable.md

 spill is used when:

-* ExternalAppendOnlyMap is requested to xref:shuffle:ExternalAppendOnlyMap.adoc#forceSpill[forceSpill]
+* ExternalAppendOnlyMap is requested to shuffle:ExternalAppendOnlyMap.md#forceSpill[forceSpill]

 * Spillable is requested to <<maybeSpill, maybeSpill>>